firethreexyz/firethree-protocol/README.md

   <h1>Firethree</h1>
 </div>

-Create your own Solana dApp with collection, storage, analytics with this protocol. storage with @GenesysGo and multisig by @SquadsProtocol!
+Create your own Solana dApp with collection, storage, analytics with this protocol. storaged by @GenesysGo!

 ### Docs
 https://firethreexyz.github.io/firethree-protocol/